 A 30 minute session to get some practice with a part of QACing.

-Here are a few questions about keyboard testing.
+Here are a few questions about semantic headings.
 Pick one and bring your answer along to the session!

 Share your answers

 Here are some example answers.
 Don’t peek until you’ve shared your own, though!

 How many level 1 headings should a page have?

 Just one!
 More is okay, but could be confusing.
 The heading level 1 is the main heading of the page, and should describe the topic or purpose of the page.